-President Donald Trump has announced plans to withdraw the United States from the Paris climate agreement.
+President Donald Trump last year withdrew the United States from the Paris climate agreement.

-In a live stream at The White House Thursday, Trump said, “In order to fulfill my solemn duty to protect America and its citizens, the U.S. will withdraw form the Paris climate accord.”
+In a live stream at The White House, Trump said, “In order to fulfill my solemn duty to protect America and its citizens, the U.S. will withdraw form the Paris climate accord.”

 Trump announced the country will immediately cease implementation of the non-binding accord, including ending implementation of the country’s Nationally Determined Contributions and pledge to the Green Climate Fund.